What is Physical Verification of Inventory?

 1. Perpetual Inventory System

 This method, used by accounting companies in UAE, uses continuous stock tracking and updates inventory records in real time.
 This system provides the most up-to-date information, but it requires sophisticated inventory management software and regular checks.
-Advanced technology such as RFID has made such a method of stock taking more convenient than ever.
+Advanced technology, such as RFID has made such a method of stock taking more convenient than ever.
+Businesses that outsource accounting for inventory to a professional accounting firm in UAE benefit from advanced technology and sophisticated inventory management software

 2. Periodic Stocktaking